OSI model layers explanation and Functions

 Data Link User (DU)- Data = Network header + Transport header + session data.

-Data Link uses the service of the physical layer.
+Data Link uses the service of the Physical Layer.
 The physical layer adds its information and sends a message to the peer physical layer.

 Flow receiver side: